HubSpot/ui-extensions-examples/charts-example/private/README.md

-# Running charts example against private app
+# Run charts example with a private app

 ### 1. Install dependencies